SKKUAutoLab/ETSS-05-Congestion/README.md

 For the SIC dataset, please download it from this [repository](https://github.com/inbarhub/single_image_dataset)

+For the DroneRGBT dataset, please download it from this [repository](https://github.com/VisDrone/DroneRGBT)

+For the FSC-133 dataset, please download it from this [repository](https://github.com/ActiveVisionLab/LearningToCountAnything)

+For the Penguin dataset, please download it from this [repository](https://github.com/niki-amini-naieni/CountVid)

 ### 2.2.
 Video Crowd Counting Datasets
 For the FDST dataset, please download it from this [repository](https://github.com/sweetyy83/Lstn_fdst_dataset)